daisyamg/hello-word/README.md

 # hello-word
-# It's just de beginning
+# It's just the beginning